Shopping apps give you a great feeling of power

 Don't you just feel smart standing in line, using an app to check the best price or get a great coupon deal before you buy?

-"Using shopping apps on a smartphone is so attractive," says Vincent Schiavone, executive chairman of ListenLogic.com, a company that studies the business of social media for brands.
+"Using shopping apps on a smartphone is so attractive," says Vincent Schiavone, chairman and CEO of ListenLogic.com, a company that studies the business of social media for brands.
 "It gives you a little feeling of power in the palm of your hand.
 Wherever, whenever, you can find deals, check reviews and prices, gain product information, earn rewards, invite friends and pay with just the tap of an app."

 "Unchecked use of mobile shopping apps can also have you spending more each time you tap," says Gary Belsky, co-author of "Why Smart People Make Big Money Mistakes and How to Correct Them: Lessons from the Life-Changing Science of Behavioral Economics."

 "The biggest trap with any digital buying mechanism is impulse buying," he says.
 "Simply enforce the 'do-it-tomorrow rule.'
 Slow yourself down, let the impulse pass.
 If you still want to buy it tomorrow, then buy it."